cheme/web3/sidechaintimestamp.md

-The idea is to write a hash (hash of a mekle tree of hash to allow minimal size in bitcoin chain) in a block of bitcoin chain and after n blocks validating this block we could publish the content from which the hash has been calculated and say : I was in possession of this content when the hash (n time hash through merkle tree) of this content has been include in bitcoin chain.
+The idea is to write a hash (hash of a merkle tree of hash to allow minimal size in bitcoin chain) in a block of bitcoin chain and after n blocks published over the block containing this hash we can publish the content from which the hash has been calculated and say : I was in possession of this content when the hash of this content has been include in bitcoin chain (through inclusion in this merkle tree).

 Creation of this hash to include could be :
   - direct hash of the content